-- 3. The stormwater approval issued shall require recorded deed restrictions and protective covenants to ensure that future development activities maintain the stormwater management measures consistent with the approved project plans. - 4.
-All Low Density Project sites must employ LID practices to analyze the infiltration capacity and natural drainages of the site and develop a system of controls which mimic the existing natural hydrology and which cumulatively capture and treat the runoff from the 1-year 1hour storm event.
-Wherever LID practices are not achievable, or have not been demonstrated, the stormwater management measures shall be designed to control the stormwater runoff according to the requirements of this section. - 5.
-All High Density projects, for both LID and conventional design approaches, shall include stormwater management measures designed to control the stormwater runoff according to the requirements of this section. - 6.
-All structural stormwater management measures shall control and treat the runoff from the 1-year 1-hour storm event as determined by NOAA data for the Town of Waynesville. - 7.
-All structural stormwater treatment management measures shall be designed to have an eighty-five (85) percent average annual removal for total suspended solids (TSS). - 8.
-Areas designated as open space that are not or will not be disturbed, developed or redeveloped do not require stormwater runoff treatment. - 9.
+- 1. All structural stormwater control measures shall control and treat the runoff from the 1year 1-hour storm event as determined by NOAA data for the Town of Waynesville. - 2.
+All structural stormwater treatment management measures shall be designed to have an eighty-five (85) percent average annual removal for total suspended solids (TSS). - 3.
+Areas designated as open space that are not or will not be disturbed, developed or redeveloped do not require stormwater runoff treatment. - 4.
 Where any stormwater management treatment measure utilizes a temporary water quality storage pool as a part of its designed treatment system: - a.
 The drawdown time shall be a minimum of 48-hours and a maximum of 120-hours. - b.
 The minimum draw down orifice size shall be 2-inches or equivalent. - c.
-The post development peak flow rates discharged shall not exceed the pre development 1-year 24 hour peak discharge rates. - 10.
+The post development peak flow rates discharged shall not exceed the pre development 1-year 24 hour peak discharge rates. - 5.
 No one BMP shall receive runoff from an area greater than three (3) acres.
-However, the total drainage area from BMPs used in series (i.e., integrated) can exceed this three (3) acre maximum. - 11.
+However, the total drainage area from BMPs used in series (i.e., integrated) can exceed this three (3) acre maximum. - 6.
 Water quality BMPs may encroach into a required buffer as long as the encroachment does not disturb the majority of existing vegetation.
 Minor understory may be disturbed in order to accommodate water quality structures.
-Trees and shrubs shall be placed to maximize screening where the encroachment takes place. - 12.
-General engineering for all projects shall be in accordance with 15A NCAC 2H.1008(c). - 13.
-For areas of redevelopment, the following shall apply: - a. provide a 20% reduction in impervious surface area; or - b. provide water quality measures for 20% of the impervious area; or - c. provide a combination of impervious area reduction and water quality measures equivalent to a 20% reduction in impervious surface area; and - d. provide water quality for any increase in impervious surface area.
+Trees and shrubs shall be placed to maximize screening where the encroachment takes place.